 A DBMS often has a choice about the access path for retrieving data.
 For example, the DBMS can use an index (fast lookup for specific entries) or scan the entire table to retrieve the appropriate rows.
 In addition, in statements in which two tables are joined, the DBMS can choose which table to examine first (join order) and how to join the tables (join strategy).
-Optimization means that DBMS makes the best (optimal) choice of access paths, join order, and join strategy.

 True query optimization means that the DBMS will usually make a good choice regardless of how the query is written.
 The optimizer does not necessarily make the best choice, just a good one.